GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

     To join a lobby, a player needs to log in to their GDevelop or gd.games account.
 This is automatically handled for you, so that calling this action will automatically open the authentication window if needed.
     If you want to handle this yourself, or allow players to change their account, you can use the actions and conditions provided by the **Player Authentication** extension.

+!!! tip

+    When developing the game, you can open multiple preview windows and join the same lobby with the same account.
+This way, you can test the multiplayer features without needing multiple devices.

 Once the game has started, the condition **Lobby game has just started** will turn true, so you can start your game.
 Typically, you can use this condition to either start moving things in your game, or to switch to another scene, where the game will happen.